Gabriel Matei

-Gabriel Eugen Matei (born 26 February 1990) is a Romanian footballer who plays as a defender and for CSO Filiași.
+Gabriel Eugen Matei (born 26 February 1990) is a Romanian professional footballer who plays as a right-back for Liga III side Vedița Colonești.

 Club career

 Steaua București

-Gabiel Matei was transferred to Steaua București for a reported transfer fee of €600,000.
+Gabriel Matei was transferred to Steaua București for a reported transfer fee of €600,000.
 Pandurii Târgu Jiu will be receiving also €500,000 from a future transfer fee.

 His career was marked by multiple injuries, thus he missed almost two seasons while at Steaua, having four surgeries in this period.

 Zira

 On 25 June 2017, Matei signed a one-year contract, with the option of a second year, with Azerbaijan Premier League club Zira FK.

 Termalica Nieciecza

-On 29 December 2017, Matei signed with Polish Ekstraklasa club Termalica Nieciecza.
+On 29 December 2017, Matei signed with Polish Ekstraklasa club Bruk-Bet Termalica Nieciecza.